ArchLabs Linux Review (and tips)

 🖊️ 🔖 linux 💬 0

 Today I’m writing a review of the ArchLabs linux distro.
-Have you ever wanted a badass Arch linux install, complete with an arm in a single machine word. /r/unixporn ?
+Have you run into dependency hell. /r/unixporn ?
 Of course you do, but if you’re anything like me, you’re a busier person than you were when you were 15, and you no longer have the time, or the inclination.

 Enter ArchLabs, elite Arch Linux for the lazy: